kk663/znn-release/docs/tutorial.rst

 The last layer of the network is declared to have special name ``output`` using the command ``nodes output``.
 We specify that the transfer function (i.e. activation function) is to be ``linear`` (i.e. ``y = ax + b``) and this is to be applied to the weighted sum at each neuron in the last layer using commands ``type transfer`` and ``function linear``.
 We are trying to predict the neuronal boundaries by considering each pixel in the stack individually.
 We use a sliding window (with mirroring at the boundaries so no zero-padding is applied) that takes a fixed-size context image around the pixel-to-be-classified.
 For each pixel, we must output the probability of it being membrane and the probability of it being non-membrane.
 We thus must output 2 feature maps, one which contains the membrane pixel probabilities and the other which contains the non-membrane pixel probabilities.
 We specify that 2 feature maps must be output (one for each class) using the command ``size 2``.

+Please note that all forward pass convolutions are of type valid while all backpropagated convolutions are of type full.
+Furthermore, the size of the sliding window or context window is automatically determined by ZNN.
+ZNN computes the field-of-view of the stacked convolutional layers (with pooling) and sets the size of the context window to be equal to that of the field-of-view.
+In addition, the max-pooling operation is carried out in a manner similar to the valid forward pass convolutions.

 The following code is present in ``N4.znn`` which can be found in folder ``/opt/znn-release/networks``:
 ::
     nodes input